charliecalvert/CloudNotes/Assignments/SmokeTests/GitIgnorePuppeteer.md

 **NOTE**: _It is possible to use your copy of Chromium rather than the custom download version, but however that really works [it is not obvious][pcn]._

+In the code I've been testing, the button clicks in our application have nearly all been removed and the values sent from the server are displayed immediately with the help of **useEffect**.
+I've asked you to convert from button clicks to **useEffect**, so that is the route I take here.

+In all cases, I want you to work with the **git-ignore-test** repo.

 ## A Note on Customizing Code

 In what follows, several times I'm going to ask you to modify your source